Montana-Media-Arts/MART500/README.md

 **Final Projects (Paper and Art Documentation/Artifact) Due to Dr. Musick**

 Due by, Sunday, November 15th @ midnight.

+- Please upload a documentation link and PDF version of the paper, to the Moodle Submission Forum.
+- After uploading, please read and watch your colleagues work's by class time Wednesday.

 _NO CLASS FOR VETERANS DAY_